Escape from Terror: The Teresa Stamper Story: Plot

-The movie begins with an introduction from Teresa Stamper, giving an interview about her ex-husband Paul Stamper, and how he caught her when she wasn't looking with her thinking that he was a charmer.
+The movie begins with Teresa Stamper giving an interview about her ex-husband, Paul Stamper.
+She recalls that he caught her when she wasn't looking and how she thought that he was a charmer.

-The story then flashes back to when 23-year-old Teresa Walden was living with her mother, Wanda, in Hennessey, Oklahoma in November 1982.
+The story flashes back to November 1982, when 23-year-old Teresa Walden worked at a gas station while living with her mother Wanda, a waitress, in Hennessey, Oklahoma.
 She applies for a job as a secretary for Stamper Oil Company, owned and operated by Paul Stamper.
 She gets the job and becomes attracted to Paul, her boss, and they eventually begin dating.
 One day, Paul brings Teresa some flowers and a wedding ring and proposes to her.
-They get married in Las Vegas in February 1983; and afterwards, Paul gives Teresa's job away to another lady Mrs. Lawson, angering Teresa.
+They get married in Las Vegas in February 1983.

+Afterwards, Paul gives Teresa's job away to Mrs. Lawson, angering her.
 When Teresa confronts Paul about it, he slaps her across the face, which begins a string of abusive episodes.
 Later, he shows up at Wanda's house, where Teresa had moved back to, and apologizes to Teresa.
 It is revealed that Teresa's father abused Wanda when Teresa was a little girl.
 Meanwhile, Paul takes Teresa to a house he bought, and also gives Teresa a new jacket he bought for her, and they kiss and make up.

 After two years of a seemingly happy marriage, Paul and Teresa have a daughter, whom they name Katie.
 However, unbeknownst to Teresa, Paul had been stealing oil pumps.
 When Teresa goes to look for Paul at a local bowling alley, he abuses her again by yelling at her and grabbing her violently believing that she is seeing someone behind his back.
 The next day, Charlie, one of Paul's employees, informs Teresa about Paul's theft and that Paul had also been abusing drugs; but Teresa doesn't believe it.
 Later that night, Teresa takes Paul to a bar, believing that he is just tired from working.
 While at the bar, Teresa sneaks into the men's bathroom, and catches Paul injecting himself with heroin.
 He hits her violently and leaves.
 Teresa is found by an old friend from high school, Chris Butler, who takes her to the hospital.
-At the hospital, Sheriff Bill Douglass advises Teresa to get a restraining order against Paul, which states that if Paul bothers Teresa again, he will be jailed.
+There, Sheriff Bill Douglass advises Teresa to get a restraining order against Paul, which states that if he bothers Teresa again, he will be jailed.

 The next day, Teresa hires an attorney and files for divorce.
-She obtains a restraining order against Paul, and the attorney gives Teresa a tape recorder to record any potentially abusive phone calls from Paul.
-Later that night, when Paul calls Teresa, threatening to kill her if she divorces him, she records the call.
-In court, Paul lies and says that he never threatened to kill Teresa and that he loved her, but Teresa's attorney proves him wrong by playing the tape.
+The attorney gives Teresa a tape recorder to record any potentially abusive phone calls from him.
+Later that night, when Paul calls Teresa, threatening to kill her if she divorces him, she records him.
+In court, Paul lies that he never threatened to kill Teresa and he loves her, but Teresa's attorney proves him wrong by playing the tape.
 The judge then grants Teresa a restraining order against Paul and orders him to stay away from her or else he will be arrested.